Jones AT&T Stadium: South end zone

 On August 29, 2014, a $185 million fundraising campaign was announced for multiple athletic projects.
 It is the first solely athletic focused campaign started by the university.
 The headlining project of the campaign is a renovation of the south end zone athletic offices into a premium seating area with luxury suites.
 Replacing of stadium seatbacks and FieldTurf is also included in the project's budget.

-In 2021, Cody Campbell, a former player, donated $25 million towards the south end zone project.
-In honor of his donation, the stadium was renamed to Jones AT&T Stadium and Cody Campbell Field.
-Construction is expected to begin in 2023.
+On December 2, 2021, Cody Campbell, a former player and Board of Regents member, donated $25 million towards the south end zone project.
+In recognition of his donation, the playing field was named Cody Campbell Field.
+Construction began on November 27, 2022, and is expected to last until May 2024.

 Features

 Scoreboard

 The unique Double T scoreboard modeled in the fashion of Texas Tech's logo is emplaced on the roof of the athletic department offices in the south end zone and was installed prior to the beginning of the 1978 season.
 The scoreboard has remained in place through multiple stadium renovations due to its iconic and symbolic value, and received upgraded white LED panel installations in 2013.
-The scoreboard was removed on December 1st, 2022 as part of the Southeast End Zone Expansion.
+The iconic scoreboard was removed on December 1, 2022 as part of the Southeast End Zone Expansion, but a new version was installed in the South Endzone area on March 4, 2024.